Formics/project_list/README.md

-# project_list
+# Project_List
-List of Project Ideas
+List of Project Ideas:

+Better way to share lyft and uber rides